janosgyerik/hiring-tools/README.md

 3. [Ask candidates to do a phone interview](selection-process/phone-interviews.md)
 4. [Handling the in-person interview](selection-process/interviews.md)

-### The final evaluation
+### The final decistion: hire or not?

 When the decision to hire is not a clear YES, then it's a NO.
-The ocean is big.
-If there is a shred of doubt, then keep fishing.
+Whatever circumstances might pressure you to a fast decision, resist it.
+Wait as long as necessary.

 Work in progress
 ----------------